KomMonitor/processing-engine/README.md

 #### Running the NodeJS KomMonitor Processing Engine
 ##### Local Manual Startup and Shutdown
 Make sure you have installed all node dependencies by calling `npm install`.
-The to locally start the server enter command `node index.js` from the project root, which will launch the app and serve it (per default)
+The to locally start the server enter command `node index.js` from the project root, which will launch the app and serve it according to port setting at `localhost:<PORT>` (per default `localhost:8086`).
+In a browser call ``localhost:<PORT>/docs`` to inspect the REST API.

 ##### Production Startup and Shutdown
-PM2

-After these adjustments you can run the command `mvn clean install` or `mvn clean package`, which will create the corresponding <b>WAR</b> file in the folder <b>target</b>.
+To launch and monitor any NodeJS app in production environment, we recommend the Node Process Manager [PM2](http://pm2.keymetrics.io/).
+It is a node module itself and is able to manage and monitor NodeJS application by executing simple command like `pm2 start app.js`, `pm2 restart app.js`, `pm2 stop app.js`, `pm2 delete app.js`.
+Via ``pm2 list`` a status monitor for running applications can be displayed.
+See [PM2 Quickstart Guide](http://pm2.keymetrics.io/docs/usage/quick-start/) for further information and way more details.

+PM2 can even be registered as system service, so it can be automatically restarted on server restart, thus ensuring that the registered applications will be relaunched also.
+Depending on your host environment (e.g. ubuntu, windows, mac), the process differs.
+Please follow [PM2 Startup hints](http://pm2.keymetrics.io/docs/usage/startup/) for detailed information.

+When installed and configured PM2, the <b>KomMonitor Processing Engine</b> can be started and monitored via `pm2 start index.js --name <app_name>` (while `<app_name>` is optional, it should be set individually, e.g. `km-processing-engine`, otherwise the application will be called `index`), executed from project root.
+To check application status just hit `pm2 list` and inspect the resulting dashboard for the entry with the specified `<app_name>`.

 ### Docker
-The <b>KomMonitor Data Management REST API</b> can also be build and deployed as Docker image.
+The <b>KomMonitor Processing Engine</b> can also be build and deployed as Docker image (i.e. `docker build -t processing-engine:latest .`).
 The project contains the associated `Dockerfile` and an exemplar `docker-compose.yml` on project root level.
-The `Dockerfile` already expects a pre-built <b>JAR</b> file of the service.
-So, before building the docker image, you must build the runnable <b>JAR</b> via maven.
+The Dockerfile contains a `RUN npm install` command, so necessary node dependencies will be fetched on build time.

-When building the docker image (i.e. `docker build -t data-management-api:latest .`), the profile `docker` is used.
-In contrast to the default profile, the `docker` profile consumes the associated `src/main/resources/application-docker.properties`, which makes use of environment variables to declare relevant settings (as described in the [Configuration](#configuration) section above).
-For instance check out the exemplar [docker-compose.yml](./docker-compose.yml) file.
-It specifies two services, `kommonitor-db` as required PostGIS database container and the actual `kommonitor-data-management-api` container.
-The latter depends on the database container and contains an `environment` section to define the required settings (connection details to other services etc.).
+The exemplar [docker-compose.yml](./docker-compose.yml) file specifies two services, `redis` as required redis database container and the actual `kommonitor-processing-engine` container.
+The latter depends on the database container and contains an `environment` section to define the required settings (connection details to other services etc. according to the [Configuration section](#configuration) mentioned above).

-A more advanced setup including a Geoserver as docker container is also given at [docker-compose_managementAndGeoserver.yml](./docker-compose_managementAndGeoserver.yml).

 ## User Guide
 TODO

 ### Indicator Script Development
 Complex indicators can be automatically computed by the use of custom Javascipt scripts.
 New scripts are based on a TEMPLATE script file.
-For more information about the template and the process to add/write new scripts please visit the respective documentation at [test](/resources/README.md).
+For more information about the template and the process to add/write new scripts please visit the respective documentation at [resources/README.md](/resources/README.md).

 ## Contribution - Developer Information
 This section contains information for developers.